Perineal Tears

 Diagnosis

-An obstetrician will then stitch the tear, including any damage to the anal sphincter, either in the labour room or an operating room.
+An obstetrician will stitch the tear, including any damage to the anal sphincter, either in the labour room or an operating room.

 Treatment